tjmahr/dissertation/docs/19-h-check.md

 No evidence to support or refute this hypothesis.
 I did not find a relationship between age-3 measures with the phonological or semantic competitors.
-In principle, however, one could derive a measure from the competitor looking curves that does correlate with child-level measures.
+In principle, however, one could design a task and derive a measure from the competitor looking curves that does correlate with child-level measures.

 \setlength{\parindent}{1.5em}